John Moores (British businessman): Later years

 Moores retired as chairman on 24 October 1977 of Littlewoods and was succeeded by his son Peter.
 He went into semi-retirement, visiting his office on the 11th floor of the Littlewoods organisation between 10 am and 1 pm every Monday, Wednesday and Friday.
 However, as profits fell from 49 million to 11 million, (Moores remained on the board) he resumed the chairmanship on 10 October 1980.
 He resigned for the second and final time on 25 March 1982 and went into semi-retirement again.
 On 28 May 1982 he was made life president of the organisation.
 He attended board meetings until 1986.

 On 23 March 1986, Moores was burgled and tied up in his home.
 Two shotguns, jewellery, and money were stolen.
 The case was featured on Crimewatch UK two months later.

 John Clement succeeded Moores as chairman, the first non-family member to do so.
 Moores had two operations, on his achilles tendon in May 1986, and then for an enlarged prostate in July 1986, but never fully recovered nor regained his health.
-In 1987 he used a walking stick as a mobility aid but by the following year he was confined to a wheelchair.
+In 1987 he used a walking stick as a mobility aid but the following year he began using a wheelchair.

 In May 1988, he attended his final ever AGM, but whilst there he began to struggle to speak and suddenly lost his thread.
 That was his final ever involvement with Littlewoods.
 He was unable to talk at all in the final years of his life.